G. McMurtrie Godley: Biography

-Upon his return to the U.S., President Nixon nominated Godley as Assistant Secretary of State for East Asian and Pacific Affairs.
+Upon his return to the U.S., Nixon nominated Godley as Assistant Secretary of State for East Asian and Pacific Affairs.
 J. William Fulbright, the chairman of the United States Senate Committee on Foreign Relations, opposed this nomination, arguing that Godley was too closely identified with failed American policy in Southeast Asia to supervise U.S. diplomatic efforts in Asia.

-Following the failure of this nomination, on February 13, 1974, President Nixon nominated Godley as United States Ambassador to Lebanon.
-Ambassador Godley presented his credentials on March 15, 1974, and served as Ambassador to Lebanon until January 13, 1976.
+Following the failure of this nomination, on February 13, 1974, Nixon nominated Godley as United States Ambassador to Lebanon.
+Godley presented his credentials on March 15, 1974, and served as ambassador until January 13, 1976.

 Upon his return from Lebanon, Godley retired from the Foreign Service and settled in Morris, New York.
 At this time, Godley learned that he had throat cancer and his larynx was removed as a result.
 In spite of his battle with throat cancer, Godley enjoyed an active retirement.
 He participated in founding the Glimmerglass Opera near Cooperstown, New York, serving as its first president, and later as chairman emeritus until the time of his death.
 He also served as chairman of Hartwick College and of Oneonta's Fox Hospital.

-In August 1992, Godley's activities as Ambassador to Laos were examined by the United States Senate Select Committee on POW/MIA Affairs.
+In August 1992, Godley's activities as ambassador to Laos were examined by the United States Senate Select Committee on POW/MIA Affairs.
 Some reports suggested that during the withdrawal of U.S. troops from Indochina in the wake of the Fall of Saigon, as many as 135 American prisoners of war may have been left behind.
 Before the committee, Godley testified that he had done his best to account for all American P.O.W.s in Indochina, and that he believed that no P.O.W.s remained when he left Indochina in 1973.